|BROMPTON HALL SCHOOL

 · Brompton Hall will contact educational provision and other agencies and support services that are, or have been, involved in working with the child or young person to request all of the relevant details of involvement and documentation.

 When children and young people start at the school we spend a lot of time trying to get to know them really well and trying to build up their trust in us.
-Over the first few weeks and months we will ensure that they have plenty of opportunity to have one to one discussions with key staff, including their key worker, class tutor and with our placement support officer.
+Over the first few weeks and months we will ensure that they have plenty of opportunity to have one to one discussions with key staff, including their key worker and class tutor.

 With the help of other professionals, we build up a detailed profile of each pupil’s needs including aspects such as literacy and numeracy, specific learning difficulties, communication and interaction and sensory processing.
 We will use this profile and work with the child or young person to develop an Individual Action Plan that indicates all of these needs, highlights their strengths, any barriers to learning they experience and strategies that work well for them.
 The plan identifies their learning, communication and interaction, social, emotional and behavioural targets based on the needs and outcomes set out in their Education, Health and Care Plan.
 This document also includes information on any additional needs or strategies that should be used by staff to support the child or young person and any additional and different provision or interventions we have in place to meet their needs.

 |Consultation and Involvement of Children and Young People|

 |It is really important to us that we involve our pupils in decisions about their education.
 We have daily handover meetings between tutors and keyworkers and the class group.
 During this session the pupils are given the opportunity to discuss or raise issues about the day’s events, specific incidents or specific aspects of their learning.